jamesm-vt/cs109a_adni/docs/markdown_notebooks/biomarker_EDA.md

     Patients w/ Duplicates: 0

-Looks like there is a single entry for each patient with a single phase spanned.
+It looks like there is a single entry for each patient with over ADNI1, ADNIGO, and ADNI2, which should cover most of the patients in the study.
+With a total patient count of 2,067, nearly every patient in the study shoudl have measurement.
 We can take a look at the features to see what we might be interested in.